Vexvain/Discord-Collection/Collection/MessagesSaver/README.md

-# channelMessagesSaver
-Saves specific amount of messages of a Discord channel.
+saves any specific amount of messages of a Discord channel

-## Installation
+## Install
 NpmJS:
 ```
 npm i argparse request-async delay